bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 <br>

-# Coding the past: improve your plot's colors with RColorBrewer
+# Coding the past: improve your plot’s colors with scale_color_brewer

-## 1. Loading the data with read_csv()
+## 1. Importing data into R

 <br>
 Download the [data file here][1] and load the libraries we will need, according to the code below.
 To read the data, use the R function `read_csv()`.
 Additionally, we are only interested in the five first rows and in columns 3 and 5 to 36.
 They are selected with `[1:5, c(3, 5:36)]`.